dranjan/python-plyfile/README.md

 When written, they will be placed after regular comments after the "format" line.

+Comments can have leading whitespace, but trailing whitespace may be stripped and should not be relied upon.
+Comments may not contain embedded newlines.

 ### Getting a two-dimensional array from a list property

 The PLY format provides no way to assert that all the data for a given